Anthony Hayward

 Anthony Hayward (born 26 October 1959) is a British journalist and author.
-He is a regular contributor to The Guardian, The Daily Telegraph and The Independent, and has written more than 20 books about television and film.
+He is a regular contributor to The Guardian and The Daily Telegraph, and has written more than 20 books about television and film.
 The subjects of justice and censorship have been constant themes throughout his work.
 "Hayward is particularly good on conflicts with authority," wrote one critic reviewing his biography Which Side Are You On?
 Ken Loach and His Films (Bloomsbury Publishing, 2004).

 Early life

 Hayward was born in Caversham, Berkshire, brought up near Romsey, Hampshire, and attended Bishop Wordsworth's School, Salisbury, from 1971 to 1978.
-He trained as a journalist at the London College of Printing (now the London College of Communication, University of the Arts) (1978-1980) and won its 1979–1980 Journalism Prize.
+He trained as a journalist at the London College of Printing (now the London College of Communication, University of the Arts) (1978–1980) and won its 1979–1980 Journalism Prize.
 He gained a Higher National Diploma in Journalism and the National Council for the Training of Journalists' Pre-Entry Journalism Certificate, both with distinction.